Aider-AI/aider/aider/website/_posts/2024-05-24-self-assembly.md

 ---
-title: Aider has written 7% of its own code
+title: Aider has written 7% of its own code (outdated, now 70%)
-excerpt: Aider has written 7% of its own code, via 600+ commits that inserted 4.8K and deleted 1.5K lines of code.
+excerpt: This article is quite out dated.
+Aider is currently writing about 70% of the new code in each release.
 highlight_image: /assets/self-assembly.jpg
 nav_exclude: true
 ---